strategist922/offenseval-2020/README.md

 ## Models
 - currently have binary logistic regression for subtask a
     - only evaluates on accuracy.
 Should include recall, precision, and f1 too
-- try most common label as another baseline
+- training set: 4400 positives / 13240 examples, most common tag baseline = 66.77% accuracy

 ## Datasets